amritmaurya1504/VEGFRU-An-Online-Vegetables-Fruits-Marketplace/README.md

 This project is built using modern web technologies, including:

-- React for the frontend
+- ReactJS/NextJS for the frontend
+- ChakraUI/Tailwind for UI
-- Node.js for the backend
+- NodeJs/ExpressJS for the backend
 - MongoDB for Database
 - Docker for contanarization
-- Mapbox API for location-based searches and map integration
+- Mapbox API for location-based searches and map integration/ Direction API / Distance API
 - Razorpay for secure payments